 As a psychologist, my work is often inspired by themes of struggle, personal growth, and transformation.
-I'm especially responsive to the life stories and works of women artists, poets, and writers--as well as other disenfranchised artists.
+I'm especially responsive to the life stories and works of women painters, poets, and writers--as well as other disenfranchised artists.

 Until 2014 I painted representational art with oils.
 Since then, I've been experimenting with acrylics, abstracts, and mixed media.